-Since January 1, 2007, the only Related Party Transaction we have entered into was the redemption agreement.
+Since January 1, 2007, only the redemption agreement would have qualified as a Related Party Transaction.
 At the time of the execution of the redemption agreement, the Policy was not yet in effect.
 Our entire board was advised of the redemption agreement, its purpose and the nature of the transaction with our principal stockholders.
 The redemption agreement was then unanimously approved by our board of directors prior to its execution.